pknell/gitlab-terraform/blog.md

 *© 2018 Paul Knell, NVISIA LLC*

 [Terraform](https://www.terraform.io) is a useful tool for scripting the deployment of resources into Amazon's Cloud (AWS).
-Usually one begins using Terrform at the local command line--by writing configuration files and then running them with "terraform apply" commands.
-It doesn't take long, though, before one realizes that the local backend (the "terraform.tfstate" file) isn't enough for collaborative projects where deployment pipelines might run concurrently, therefore the [S3 Backend](https://www.terraform.io/docs/backends/types/s3.html) should be used.
+When you start using Terraform, you typically begin at the local command line--by writing configuration files and then running them with "terraform apply" commands.
+It doesn't take long, though, before you realize that just using the local backend (the "terraform.tfstate" file) isn't enough for collaborative projects where deployment pipelines can run concurrently.
+Therefore, the [S3 Backend](https://www.terraform.io/docs/backends/types/s3.html) should be used.
 The use of S3 to store the Terraform state is simple when there's just one environment, but when you need to support multiple (e.g., test, staging, production) there's a bit more to it... you can either:
-1. Use a single S3 Bucket with different folders for the various environments, using [Terraform's workspace feature](https://www.terraform.io/guides/running-terraform-in-automation.html#multi-environment-deployment).
+1. Use a single S3 Bucket with different folders for the various environments by using [Terraform's workspace feature](https://www.terraform.io/guides/running-terraform-in-automation.html#multi-environment-deployment).
-1. Or, you could use a separate S3 Bucket for each environment.
+1. Or, use a separate S3 Bucket for each environment.

 We like to use different AWS accounts for each environment, particularly because it isolates them and helps distinguish costs on the monthy bill.
 For this article, we'll use the second approach--each account (i.e., each environment) gets it's own "Terraform State" S3 Bucket.

 For the CI/CD server, however, there's only one for all environments--to keep costs down.
 This blog works through the creation of this kind of DevOps architecture (as depicted below), and provides a couple CloudFormation templates to make implementation easier.

+If you work through this entire article, you'll end up with a working example pipeline that deploys an EC2 instance into multiple environments, as depicted below:

 ![Figure 1](https://raw.githubusercontent.com/pknell/gitlab-terraform/master/blog-images/figure1.png)

-A few things to note about the above diagram:
+A few notable items about the above diagram:
 * The GitLab Server can either be self-managed by deploying your own instance into the DevOps Account (right next to the GitLab Runner), or the GitLab Runner can be configured to point at "gitlab.com".
 It's more leg-work to run your own, but there are advantages.
+For this article, we'll simply use gitlab.com
-* The updates that Terraform performs against each environment can be either: automatic, periodically scheduled, or push-button (i.e., manual review/approval)--it all depends on how you configure the GitLab Pipeline.
+* The updates that Terraform performs against each environment can be either: automatic (upon code commit), periodically scheduled, or push-button (i.e., manual review/approval)--it all depends on how you configure the GitLab Pipeline.
 * Only "Staging" and "Production" are depicted, but it's easy to add more environments.

 ## Getting Started

-You're going to need a GitLab account, and at least two AWS accounts (or three if you want to set up multiple environments, such as "staging" and "production").
+You're going to need a GitLab account, and at least two AWS accounts (or three if you want to set up both "staging" and "production").

+### Create New GitLab Project

 In the GitLab account, create a new blank project: